Sanctuary Garden

 Attunement is the act of allowing space and grace for someone else to call themselves home.

-THE FIRST PLACE YOU MEET YOURSELF WITHOUT ARMOR
+THE FIRST PLACE WE MEET OURSELVES WITHOUT ARMOR

-• The parts of you that never stopped waiting for your return
+The parts of us that never stopped waiting for our own return

-This is the reparative work — the rebuilding of the inner world systems extracted from you.
+This is the reparative work, the rebuilding of the inner world systems extracted from us.

-The Sanctuary Garden is the “you” beneath the performance.
+The Sanctuary Garden is the “us” beneath the performance.

 THE DOOR ONLY OPENS FROM THE INSIDE